Preity Zinta: Professional expansion (2007–2008)

 In the same year she played the leading role of Chand in Deepa Mehta's Canadian film Heaven on Earth, a Punjabi-language mystical drama based on the true story of a young Indian woman who, after an arranged marriage to a non-resident Indian man from Canada, migrates to Toronto and becomes a victim of severe domestic abuse.
 Zinta described Mehta as one director she was longing to work with to fulfill her desire for "a new kind of acting challenge".
 To prepare for the part, she studied extensively the subject of domestic violence and took a crash course in Punjabi, a language that was totally alien to her.
 She confessed to not being able to emotionally disconnect from the part during the making of the film: "I never knew a character would affect me so deeply.
 I've become completely withdrawn and introspective ...
 I can't snap out of the character."
 She eventually called it her most challenging project, as it helped her "shed everything that Preity Zinta was about".
 Heaven on Earth was first screened at several film festivals and garnered career-best reviews for Zinta.
-Peter Debruge of Variety wrote of her "stunning psychological transformation" in the part and Will Sloan labelled her "a revelation".
+Peter Debruge of Variety wrote of her "stunning psychological transformation" in the part and Will Sloan of Exclaim! labelled her "a revelation".
 Her performance earned her the Silver Hugo Award for Best Actress at the 2008 Chicago International Film Festival, for "her strong yet subtle performance as a woman struggling to keep her dreams despite brutal realities".
 She was also nominated for the Genie Award for Best Actress.